-Top news: Supreme Court to hear petitions challenging abrogation of Article 370 in J&K today
+Top news: SC Constitution Bench to hear pleas against abrogation of Article 370 in J&K in October

 The biggest stories of the day.